SkymeFactor/huawei_practice_computer_vision/README.md

 Note, that the installation of python, CUDA and cuDNN is user's responsibility.

-Next, make sure that you have the following files:
+Next, make sure that you have the following essential files:
 ```
 .
 ├── mobileSSD
 │ 	├── MobileNetSSD_deploy.caffemodel
 │ 	└── MobileNetSSD_deploy.prototxt
 ├── yolo_ALPR
-│ 	├── classes.names
 │ 	├── darknet-yolov3.cfg
 │ 	├── lapi.weights
 └── yolo_coco